 The Club has a Welfare Officer, Mark Granby, who ensures that United Kingdom Athletics (UKA) policies are observed.
-The UKA policies for the protection of children vulnerable adults can be accessed on the link below:
+He has attended UKA Safeguarding Training.

 Advice on Safeguarding and DBS procedures can be sought from the Welfare Officer who can be contacted on email [email protected] or telephone 07747 767 913.